lisefrac/redtrilliumgardens.com/content/about.md

 - business announcements
 - foraging

-(I'll be creating a newsletter you can subscribe to keep up to date with all these posts, as well as a social media presence.
-More soon).
+If you want to be updated as soon as we post a new article, [subscribe to our email newsletter](/newsletter/)!

 ## About the Owner

 Red Trillium Gardens is the work of love of [Lise Fracalossi](http://lisefrac.net) (aka, me) of Lunenburg, MA.

-While I've always enjoyed the natural world in general, and plants in particular, during the pandemic, I became invested in the importance of native plants to the entire ecosystem.
+While I've always enjoyed the natural world in general, and plants in particular, during the pandemic I came to understand the importance of native plants as the basis of the entire ecosystem.
 I began pursuing my Native Plant Studies certificate from Native Plant Trust in late 2022.

-When I lost my corporate job recently, I decided it was a good time to try something new.
-I'm using this as an opportunity to learn more about native plants, to teach about native plants, and to advocate for native plants.
+When I lost my corporate job in 2023, I decided it was a good time to try something new.
+The nursery is thus an opportunity to learn more about native plants, to teach folks about native plants, and to advocate for native plants.

-I am currently in the process of winter sowing seeds for sale in Spring 2024.
-I plan to sell these at Montuori Flea Market in Lunenburg and local farmer's markets (pending application approval).
-Direct sales from my house may also be possible.
+Of course, as part of this, I enjoy taking long, slow hikes where I take tons of pictures to upload to iNaturalist!

+Other than native plants, I enjoy all kinds of geekery, including Dungeons & Dragons, LARPing, writing/reading fantasy, and video games.